 The Government accepts that it is very difficult to maintain social distancing in primary schools.
 Our school plan does make allowances for Social Distancing in accordance with Government guidelines, however this is not the same as Social Distancing as you might know it beyond the school environment.
 Due to the age of the children and the size of classrooms - strict 2m distance at all times is impossible when 15 children are in a room.
 We will give your child what they need to feel safe and meet their emotional needs.
-This is what you and your children have come to expect from us.
+This is what you and your children have come to expect from us as a school - it is absolutely who we are and we will not compromise on our values.